czerwonk/hakanai/SECURITY_REPORT.md

 - Error context preservation
 - File operation race conditions

 The identified vulnerabilities are primarily operational concerns rather than fundamental security flaws.
-With the recommended fixes, Hakanai would achieve **A+ security rating** and be suitable for production deployment in security-conscious environments.
+With the major security improvements implemented (memory clearing, atomic file operations), Hakanai now achieves **A security rating** and is suitable for production deployment in security-conscious environments.
+Further improvements to token handling and error context would elevate it to **A+ rating**.

 ## Recommendations Summary

 1. ~~**Implement comprehensive memory clearing** using `zeroize` crate~~ ✅ COMPLETED
 2. **Add secure token input methods** (file/environment variables)
-3. **Fix file operation race conditions** with atomic operations
+3. ~~**Fix file operation race conditions** with atomic operations~~ ✅ COMPLETED
 4. **Enhance error handling** with structured error context
 5. ~~**Improve CORS security** with restrictive defaults~~ ✅ Already secure (see M6)
 6. **Regular security maintenance** with automated dependency updates